Joe Gibbs: Early career

-Advocating for African American Quarterbacks in the NFL
+Advocating for black quarterbacks in the NFL

-While in Tampa, Gibbs developed the reputation as a leading pioneer for championing African-American quarterbacks in the NFL, which was considered extremely controversial at the time.
-After thoroughly studying Matt Cavanaugh, who led Pitt to a national championship, Guy Benjamin, an All-American from Stanford University, and Doug Williams from Grambling State University, Gibbs rated Williams as the best professional prospect, and informed head coach McKay that Williams would be "hands down and without question" the best quarterback in the 1978 NFL Draft.
-According to Tony Dungy, “People don’t realize that Joe Gibbs changed the face of the NFL by having the courage to say, in a Southern town at that time, that Doug Williams is the guy we should take.
+While in Tampa, Gibbs developed the reputation as a leading pioneer for championing black quarterbacks in the NFL, which was considered extremely controversial at the time.
+After thoroughly studying Matt Cavanaugh, who led Pitt to a national championship, Guy Benjamin, an All-American from Stanford University, and Doug Williams from Grambling State University, Gibbs rated Williams as the best professional prospect, and informed head coach McKay that Williams would be "hands down and without question" the best quarterback in the 1978 NFL draft.
+According to Tony Dungy, "People don't realize that Joe Gibbs changed the face of the NFL by having the courage to say, in a Southern town at that time, that Doug Williams is the guy we should take.
 When Tampa drafted Doug, it shocked the whole country to take this unknown from Grambling over those star players from Pitt and Stanford.
 But that was Joe Gibbs.
 He was looking for the best player possible."
 With the recommendation of Gibbs, Tampa Bay selected Williams, and became the first African-American drafted in the first round to play quarterback.

 In his book Rise of the Black QB, author Jason Reid cited an incident in the 1978 Tampa Bay training camp, in which quarterbacks coach Bill Nelsen began berating Williams in what was described as going beyond coaching and becoming a personal attack.
-Gibbs, who was at the opposite end of the field, sprinted over to Nelsen and confronted him.
+Just a position coach at the time, Gibbs, who was at the opposite end of the field, sprinted over to Nelsen and confronted him.
 "I think Coach Gibbs knew that it wasn't a matter of being coached hard," recalled Williams.
 "I mean, I played for Eddie Robinson at Grambling, so he knew I could handle that.
 But he (Gibbs) immediately sensed that something else was going on."
-Just a position coach at the time, Gibbs, who was at the opposite end of the field, sprinted over to Nelsen and confronted him.
 Gibbs threw his clipboard down, pointed his finger in Nelsen's face and said, "Don't you ever talk to him like that again!
 Is that clear?"
-According to Williams, Nelsen never confonted Williams in that manner again.
+According to Williams, Nelsen never confronted Williams in that manner again.